tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 }
 $$

-In one version of the game, we get the key related to the encapsulation, and in the other version of the game, we get a completely random key.
+In one version of the game, we get the key inside the encapsulation, and in the other version of the game, we get a completely random key.
 An adversary should not be able to distinguish between the two games.

+This means that the adversary can't learn any information about the key from the ciphertext.

 {{<note>}}
 In this variant, you can query the challenge multiple times.
 This is equivalent to only being able to query once, although the security gets worse as a linear function of the number of queries you do.
-For simplicity, I'll stick with the multi query variants for the rest of this post.
+For simplicity, I'll stick with the multi-query variants for the rest of this post.
 {{</note>}}

-This variant of security is also sometimes referred to as $\text{IND-CPA}$.
+This variant of security can also be referred to as $\text{IND-CPA}$.
-This is because the adversary is able to create encapsulations themselves, by virtue of having the public case.
+This is because the adversary is able to create encapsulations themselves, because they know the public key.
-This kind of query is a "chosen plaintext", hence the "chosen plaintext attack (CPA) in the name.
+This kind of query is a *chosen plaintext*, hence the *chosen plaintext attack* (CPA) in the name.

-With symmetric encryption, you need to have a secret key to even _encrypt_ data, so the $\text{CPA}$ capability is a meaningful distinction.
+With symmetric encryption, on the other hand, you need to have a secret key to even _encrypt_ data, so the $\text{CPA}$ capability is a meaningful distinction.

 ## $\text{IND-CCA}$ Security